Moisturising for Eczema: Why It's Essential

 At least twice a day is the minimum for eczema-prone skin.
 During flare-ups, or in colder, drier conditions, more frequent application — up to four or five times daily — is often necessary.

-warm water temporarily softens the skin and allows emollients to penetrate more effectively, but it also increases transepidermal water loss as the water evaporates
+The most important moment to moisturise is immediately after bathing or showering, while the skin is still slightly damp.
+Warm water temporarily softens the skin and allows emollients to penetrate more effectively, but it also increases transepidermal water loss as the water evaporates.
+Applying moisturiser within two to three minutes of patting the skin dry traps that hydration before it escapes.

 Common moisturising mistakes